 While the peak severe weather season in Abilene is usually between March and October, severe weather can happen at any time.
 In order to help save lives, the National Oceanic and Atmospheric Administration (NOAA) work together with the Storms Prediction Center (SPC) and National Weather Service (NWS) to issue these warnings and watches.

 Watches are issued by NOAA's SPC, while the warnings are issued by the local offices of the National Weather Service.
 In the Abilene area, that would be the NWS in San Angelo.

 But, what exactly is the difference between a Watch and a Warning?

 Severe Weather Watch

 A watch means that conditions are favorable for a severe thunderstorm, tornado, or flash flood.
-That doesn’t mean that severe weather is will happen for sure.
-It just means that it is possible, and that you should monitor the situation in case a warning is issued.
+That doesn't mean that severe weather will happen for sure.
+It just means that there is a possibility and that you should monitor the situation in case a warning is issued.

 Severe Weather Warning